Mushroom Topped Pepper Steak for Two

 - The night before, season the filets with kosher salt and leave them uncovered in the refrigerator.

-- An hour before cooking, remove the meat from the refrigerator and allow to come to room temperature.
-Make the mushrooms.
-Melt the butter in a skillet, add mushrooms, then season with salt, pepper and thyme.
+- To make the mushrooms, melt the butter in a skillet, add mushrooms, then season with salt, pepper, and thyme.
 Cook until soft, then add white wine and cook until the wine evaporates.
 Remove from pan and set aside.

-- To make steaks, add oil and butter to the saucepan (I use a cast iron pan).Heat pan to medium-high.
-Sprinkle steaks with coarse pepper and gently press into meat.
-Add steaks and cook 3 minutes or more per side until internal temperature reaches desired doneness (I remove at 120º for very rare).
-Remove from pan and cover loosely with foil.
+- Add steaks to the pan and cook for 3 minutes or more per side until internal temperature reaches the desired doneness (I remove at 120º for very rare).

-- To make sauce, pour off excess oil, add Cognac to pan and allow to reduce over medium heat.
-Add cream and cook for a couple minutes.
+- Add cream and cook for a couple of minutes.
 Taste the sauce and add a pinch of salt if desired.

 - To serve, place a steak on each plate, mound with mushrooms and drizzle with the Cognac cream sauce.